thkwznk/aseprite-scripts/ROADMAP.md

 - [Fix] Update Magic Pencil dialog when the sprites Color Mode changes
 - [Fix] No longer add effects to pixels changed by commands
 - [Fix] No longer add effects to pixels changed on Tilemap layers

-Update v2.0.0:

-- [Improvement] Add a separate subset of options for the Grayscale & Indexed Color Modes

 Future: